 The point of it is to protect the business as an asset.
 Unfortunately, too many overlook the vital role a business owner plays in ensuring that a business survives.
 Typically, the owner is to the business like our hearts are to our bodies.
 Generally speaking, those that protect their hearts live longer than those that don't.

 Many small-to-medium-sized businesses are totally dependent on the competency and well-being of the principal owner.
 When bogged down with the day-to-day work required to keep the company functioning at an optimal level, there is often limited consideration given to the owner's inevitable "exit strategy."
 This failure to plan can result in a missed opportunity for transferring the business at minimum transfer tax costs in the form of estate and gift taxes (if applicable.)

 Family businesses (which typically hold most of a family's wealth and legacy) encounter this issue quite often.
 Some owners procrastinate and fail to design and implement plans to pass their companies along to someone else.
 This occurs for numerous reasons.
 Some of the most common are: the owners want to retain control of their business for life, or they want to avoid family conflict that might occur if family members do not receive what they feel entitled to; owners have to balance reducing their daily contributions to the business with ensuring service levels are maintained, and they have to determine the best way to leave a legacy for their families while securing an adequate income stream.

-For counsel who can effectively guide you through difficult business decisions and who can fight for you when disputes arise, turn to the Law Offices of Charles R. Frazier.
-To schedule a free initial consultation, call 615-267-0125.
+For counsel who can effectively guide you through the succession planning process and who can fight for you when disputes arise, turn to the Law Offices of Charles R. Frazier.
+To schedule a low-cost consultation, call 615-267-0125.